CURENT/ams/docs/source/modeling/routine.rst

 -----------------------------------

 The interoperation with dynamic simulator invovles both file conversion and data exchange.
-In AMS, the built-in interface with ANDES is implemented in :py:mod:`ams.interop.andes`.
+In AMS, the built-in interface with ANDES is implemented in :py:mod:`ams.interface`.

 File Format Converter